ORGANISATION

 Each tutor group is registered by their Form Tutor who has responsibility for the group during their five years in the school.
 This continuity means that parents can develop strong links and foster good relationships with their child’s Form Tutor as well as the Head and Assistant Pupil Progress Leader.
 In this way all pupils have the benefit of the facilities and curriculum of a large school, and at the same time, enjoy the same supportive organisation associated with a smaller institution.

 What makes our school distinctive is our Christian Ethos.
 It forms the basis of who we are and shapes the day-to-day life of the school.
+Our Christian values provide us with a means to:

 Ensure everyone feels included